Yasmeen-Shamakh/Examination-System/README.md

 # Examination-System (ITI Graduation Project)
 Examination System is designed and developed for students and instructor.
 The system helps students to perform online exam and know their evaluations.<br />
-It also helps instructor to upload the questions and answers in the database, they can see the students who fail or pass the exam.
+It also enable instructor to upload the questions and answers in the database, they can see the students who fail or pass the exam.

 ## Tools
 •   Online Website "draw.io" (ER Diagram, Mapping) <br />